keeper121/liteflownet-tf2/README.md

 ```
 Results differ a little.
 I think it depends on a bit different feature warping then in original work.
 <p align="center"><img src="images/compare.gif?raw=true" alt="Comparison"></p>

+## License
+Original materials is provided for research purposes only.
+Please see https://github.com/twhui/LiteFlowNet#license-and-citation to more information.

 ## References
 ```